E85 / FFV cars

 Figure 3.
 The effect of fuel ethanol content on NMOG emissions (Chiba et al. 2010).

-Direct-injection (DI) fueling can improve fuel economy and vehicle power when compared with port fuel injection (PFI), but drawback of DI engine concerns increased particle emissions.
-Under the IEA AMF Annex 35-2 researchers investigated the particle size distributions and particle number (PN) emission rates of gasoline direct injection vehicles using E85 fuel and operated over different drive cycles and at different ambient temperatures (Rosenblatt et al. 2014).
-The rate of PN emissions was reduced by 70-90% between E85 and E0, and the distribution peak occurred at a smaller particle size (Figure 4).
-Consistent results were observed from different labs indicating the potential of E85 to mitigate particle emissions from gasoline direct injection engines under a variety of operating scenarios.
-Also Szybist et al. (2011) observed low PN emissions from DI car when using E85 fuel, comparable to emissions from PFI.
-E85 enabled achieving the efficiency and power advantages of DI without generating the increase in PN emissions.
+Under the IEA-AMF Annex 35-2, Rosenblatt et al. (2014) investigated the particle size distributions and PN emission rates of DISI vehicles using E85 fuel and operated over different drive cycles and at different ambient temperatures The rate of PN emissions was reduced by 70-90% between E85 and E0, and the distribution peak occurred at a smaller particle size (Figure 4).
+Results were consistent between different laboratories indicating the potential of E85 to mitigate particle emissions from DISI engines under a variety of operating scenarios.

 Figure 4.
 Average particle number size distributions for a FFV operated using E0, E10 and E85 fuels over the FTP-75 (EPA Federal Test Procedure) and NEDC (New European Driving Cycle) at different ambient temperatures.
 (Rosenblatt et al. 2014, IEA-AMF Annex 35-2).

-Particulate and semi volatile-associated PAHs together with cancer potency have been reported to be at the same level or lower for E85 fuel than for E5 at normal test temperature, however, at -7 °C also opposite results have been seen (Westerholm et al. 2008, Aakko-Saksa et al. 2014).
+Particulate and semi volatile associated polyaromatic hydrocarbons (PAHs) together with cancer potency have been reported to be lower or at the same level for E85 fuel as for E5 at normal test temperature, while at -7 °C contradictory results have been obtained (Westerholm et al. 2008, Aakko-Saksa et al. 2014).

 Intermediate-level ethanol fuels are common as a result of mixed re-fuelling of E10 and E85.
 In addition, blender pumps are available in the US.
 Haskew and Liberty (2011) studied emissions with E32 and E59 fuels in comparison to E10 and E85 over three driving cycles.
 NMHC emission decreased with increasing ethanol content over the US06 high speed/load test, whereas such trend was not seen over the cold start FTP test.
 CO and NOx did not indicate a trend with ethanol level.
 Fuel economy decreased with increasing ethanol content.
 The higher ethanol blends (E59 and E85) resulted in higher diurnal emission levels (different conclusion from CRC E-65-3), which was not in line with expectation of lower permeation of ethanol molecules for E85 than for E10.
 Acetaldehyde emission increased with increasing ethanol content with all three driving cycles.
 Formaldehyde emission increased with increasing ethanol content over two cycles, but not over the US06.
 The average Carter Reactivity of the exhaust decreased with increasing ethanol content of the fuels on the cold start FTP, but the results were not consistent for the US06 and Unified Cycle tests.